-Specific licenses issued prior to the effective date of this rule authorizing the performance of executory contracts for the sale of agricultural commodities, the saie of agricultural commodules, medicine, or medical equipment shall remain in effect until the expiration date specified in the license or the first anniversary of the effective date of this rule, whichever comes first.
-However, after the effective date of this rule, new atter the effective date of this rule, new contracts for the exportation of agricultural commodities, medicine, or medical devices may be entered into only pursuant to the terms of, and as only pursuant to the terms of, and as authorized by, this new rule.
+Specific licenses issued prior to the effective date of this rule authorizing the performance of executory contracts for the sale of agricultural commodities, the safe or agricultural commodules, medicine, or medical equipment shall remain in effect until the expiration date specified in the license or the first anniversary of the effective date of this rule, whichever comes first.
+However, after the effective date of this rule, new action in a single contraction of an article in the single contracts for the exportation of agricultural commodities, medicine, or medical devices may be entered into only pursuant to the terms of, and as only pursuant to the terms of, and as authorized by, this new rule.
 Specific licenses issued prior to the effective date of this rule authorizing the sale and exportation or reexportation of bulk agricultural commodities listed in Appendix A to 31 CFR parts 538 and 550 and Appendix B to 31 CFR part 560 shall remain in effect solely to permit completion of performance of contracts already entered into prior to the effective date of this rule pursuant to the license.
 As of the effective date of this license.
-As of the effective date of this Incense.
-As of the effective date of this rule, new contracts for the exportation of bulk agricultural commodities may be entered into only pursuant to the terms of, and as authorized by, this new rule.
-Nothing in this rule, however, affects

-NUMMing in using now provent, affects prohibitions on the exportation of any agricultural commodity, medicine, or medical device listed on the CCL.
-Moreover, nothing in this rule affects prohibitions on the sale or supply of U.S. equipment, technology, or software used to menufacture acticultural U.S. equipment, technology, or solve used to manufacture agricultural commodities, medicine, or medical devices, such as technology to design produce biotechnological items or medical devices.
-This rule does not for the U.S. affect U.S. nonproliferation export controls, including end-user and end-use controls maintained under the Enhanced Proliferation Control
+As of the effective date of this rule, new contracts for the exportation rule, new contracts for the exportation of bulk agricultural commodities may be entered into only pursuant to the terms of, and as authorized by, this new rule.
+Nothing in this rule, however, affects prohibitions on the exportation of any agricultural commodity, medicine, or medical device listed on the CCL.
+Moreover, nothing in this rule affects prohibitions on the sale or supply of U.S. equipment, technology, or software used to manufacture agricultural commodities, medicine, or medical commodities, medicine, or medical commodifies, medicine, or medical devices, such as technology to design-produce biotechnological items or medical devices.
+This rule does not affect U.S. nonproliferation export controls, including end-user and end-use controls maintained under the Enhanced Proliferation Control hittative Initiative.

-Initiative.
 This rule amends the SSR, LSR, and ITR in the following ways: The amendments to §§ 538.523,